ethereum/ethereum-org-website/src/content/developers/docs/apis/json-rpc/index.md

 ## Usage Example {#usage-example}

-#### Deploying a contract using JSON_RPC {#deploying-contract}
+### Deploying a contract using JSON_RPC {#deploying-contract}

 This section includes a demonstration of how to deploy a contract using only the RPC interface.
-There are alternative routes to deploying contracts where this complexity is abstracted away, for example using libraries built on top of the RPC interface such as [web3.js](https://web3js.readthedocs.io/) and [web3.py](https://github.com/ethereum/web3.py).
-Those methods are generally easier to understand and less error prone, but it is still useful to understand what is happening under the hood.
+There are alternative routes to deploying contracts where this complexity is abstracted away—for example, using libraries built on top of the RPC interface such as [web3.js](https://web3js.readthedocs.io/) and [web3.py](https://github.com/ethereum/web3.py).
+These abstractions are generally easier to understand and less error-prone, but it is still helpful to understand what is happening under the hood.

-The following is a very simple smart contract called `Multiply7` that will be deployed using the JSON-RPC interface to an Ethereum node.
+The following is a straightforward smart contract called `Multiply7` that will be deployed using the JSON-RPC interface to an Ethereum node.
 This tutorial assumes the reader is already running a Geth node.
 More information on nodes and clients is available [here](/developers/docs/nodes-and-clients/run-a-node).
 Please refer to individual [client](/developers/docs/nodes-and-clients/) documentation to see how to start the HTTP JSON-RPC for non-Geth clients.
 Most clients default to serving on `localhost:8545`.

 ```javascript